pizofreude/TheCFDMan/README.md

 ### Literature

+Lecture notes from various Fluid Dynamics and CFD Professors and third party sources.

 ## Bibliography Suggestions: Theory and Applications

 Here are some bibliography recommendations for Fluid Dynamics and CFD, organized by beginner, intermediate, and expert levels: